Learn with us online while the Exploratorium is temporarily closed. You can help us reopen—donate today.

 Discover how researchers study climate change and examine the latest scientific data.

-Join us for an online program exploring some of the big ideas behind the science of the Earth’s systems.
+Explore big ideas behind the science of Earth’s systems.

 Climate is an original composition by Erik Ian Walker, created in collaboration with TheClimateMusicProject.

 Lightning bolts, river deltas, tree branches, and coastlines are all examples of patterns in nature called fractals.
 In this Snack, you get a striking hands-on introduction to fractal patterns and how they’re formed.

 Clouds form when invisible water vapor in the air cools enough to form tiny droplets of liquid water.